Tropical Fukaya Algebras: Homotopy equivalence: unbroken to broken

+exists.
 Since the composition of strictly unital morphisms is strictly unital, the composition $\psi$ is strictly unital mod terms divisible by $q^E$ for any $E$, hence strictly unital.
-The limit map $\psi$ resp. $\phi$ is an \ainfty morphism whose domain resp. target is $CF_\br(\lag)$ because the composition maps in $CF(X^\nu,\lag,\Pe^\nu)$ converge to $CF_\br(\lag,\ul \Pe^\infty)$.
+The limit map $\psi$ resp. $\phi$ is an \ainfty morphism whose domain resp. target is $CF_\br(L, \ul \Pe^\infty)$ because the composition maps in $CF(L,\ul{\Pe}^\nu)$ converge to $CF_\br(L,\ul{\Pe}^\infty)$.
+The composition maps of $CF(L,\ul{\Pe}^\nu)$ converge to those of $CF_\br(L,\ul \Pe^\infty)$ by the bijection of the moduli spaces of disks in Proposition \ref{prop:breakingpert} \eqref{part:breaking1}.
+Indeed, the bijection preserves the orientation $\eps(u)$, area $A(u)$, and holonomy $\Hol_L([\partial u])$ since gluing preserves these quantities.

 We claim that $\phi$ and $\psi$ are homotopy equivalences.
-Let $h_k,g_k$ denote the homotopies satisfying
+First, we inductively construct homotopies $h_n$, $g_n$ satisfying